driesvints/sponsors/README.md

 All of this library's API calls are made from the core `Dries\Sponsors\Sponsors` client.
 The client makes use of the [PHP GitHub API](https://github.com/KnpLabs/php-github-api) client to perform the API calls.
 This client needs to be authenticated using the GitHub Personal Access token which you've created in the [authentication](#authentication) step above.

-To get started, initialize the GitHub API client, authenticate using the token (preferable set through an environment variable) and initialize the Sponsors client:
+To get started, initialize the GitHub API client, authenticate using the token (preferable through an environment variable) and initialize the Sponsors client:

 ```php
 use Dries\Sponsors\Sponsors;